Blog Fitness Workouts Core Workouts Standing Core Workout: Why You Should Ditch Crunches for These 14 Exercises

 The Bottom Line

-Standing core workout is a great way to target your abdominal muscles while also engaging your whole body.
-Be sure to keep your core engaged, back straight, and breathing steady throughout the entire movement.
+Standing core exercises are a great way to target your abdominal muscles while also engaging your whole body.
+Make sure to keep your core engaged, your back straight, and your breathing steady throughout the entire movement.

-Start with 10 to 15 repetitions of each exercise and gradually increase as you get stronger.
+Start with 10 to 15 repetitions of each exercise and gradually increase as you become stronger.
 Remember to warm up and cool down before and after your workout.
+Always complete every workout with proper form to limit the likelihood of injury.

 DISCLAIMER: